Akshaykumar05/DevOps/README.md

  #### Zabbix
 * Zabbix is an open-source software tool to monitor IT infrastructure such as networks, servers, virtual machines, and cloud services.
 Zabbix collects and displays basic metrics.
+* Zabbix uses a flexible notification mechanism that allows users to configure e-mail based alerts for virtually any event.